The following is a timeline of memorable dates in Texas Ranger and Texas history in a year-by-year format.

 March 19 - After receiving news of the fall of the Alamo, some 300 Texians at Goliad under Fannin, including Rangers, soldiers and noncombatants, begin a retreat.
 Unfortunately, it is too late -- Santa Anna catches them on the open prairie and accepts their surrender after a small skirmish.

 March 27 - On Palm Sunday, Fannin's entire command is marched into the fields near Goliad and executed at Gen. Santa Anna's order.
-An estimated 350 are slaughtered, a few escape.
+An estimated 350 are executed and a few escape.
 The massacres of 540 defenders at the Alamo and Goliad becomes a battle cry for the Texians "Remember the Alamo, Remember Goliad."

 From February, until the battle at San Jacinto, the Tumlinson Rangers fight a rearguard action protecting colonists and the fragmented Texian Army retreating in front of the Mexican Army in the "Runaway Scrape."